puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_firewall.markdown

 >**Tip**: Follow the instructions in the [NTP Quick Start Guide](./quick_start_ntp.html) to have Puppet ensure time is in sync across your deployment.

-## Install the puppet-firewall Module
+## Install the puppetlabs-firewall Module

 The firewall module, available on the Puppet Forge, introduces the firewall resource, which is used to manage and configure firewall rules from within the Puppet DSL.
 You can learn more about the module by visiting [http://forge.puppetlabs.com/puppetlabs/firewall](http://forge.puppetlabs.com/puppetlabs/firewall).